EAWF/BTC-Toolbox/README.md

         - An index of "0x00000001" is used to derive a **Public Key** to be used to derive **Change Addresses** that are used to return funds back to the wallet from spending transactions.
           - Change addresses are not used for this repository as we are not concerned with spending bitcoin and receiving change from that transaction.
 * By definition, an "account-level" "extended public key" has been exported from an HD wallet at the derivation path's account level, meaning:
   - The master private exists.
   - Hardened derivation has been performed on the master private key and a Hash has been created containing the CoinType Parent Private key and Chain Code.
-          - Hardened derivation has been performed on the CoinType Hash with an appropriate index, and a new hash has ben created
+  - Hardened derivation has been performed on the CoinType Hash with an appropriate index, and a new hash has been created
   - The Account number has been derived and accounted for in the resulting PUBLIC key.
 ## The Algorithms/Tool List
-* Public Key Extractor - Extracts a [change level](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#path-levels) public key to be used by the Deriver tools.
+* Public Key Extractor - Extracts and derives a [change level](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#path-levels) PublicKey/ChainCode pair from the Xpub to be used by the Deriver tools.
-* The Derivers - Uses the above extracted [change level](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki#path-levels) public key to derive payment addresses that route incoming invoice remittances to the proper account of the HD Wallet
+* The Derivers - Uses the above extracted PublicKey/ChainCode pair to derive payment addresses that route incoming invoice remittances to the proper account of the HD Wallet
-  - BIP44 - Uses the public key extracted from a BIP
+  - BIP44 - Produces Legacy Addresses that begin with "1"
-  - BIP49
+  - BIP49 - Produces Segwit-Compatible Addresses that begin with "3"
-  - BIP84
+  - BIP84 - Produces Segwit (Bech32) Addresses that begin with "bc1"
+## Base58 Encoding and Decoding:
+* [Base58Check](https://en.bitcoin.it/wiki/Base58Check_encoding) was innovated by Satoshi Nakamoto specifically for Bitcoin, and is a variant of Base64.
+  - Base58Check automatically adds or strips the checksum to/from the rightmost 4 bytes of the Base58Check string.
+  - If a Base58Check function is not available for your selected programming language:
+    - Use or create a Base58 function set, which includes encoding and decoding.
+    - Account for the CheckSum manually.
+      - Checksum is always the leftmost 4 bytes of a double SHA-256 hash of the payload.
+      - The checksum is always the rightmost 4 bytes of a Base58Check string.
 ## Elliptic Curve Math Libraries:
 * Elliptic Curve Cryptography support is fairly universal.
   - [C](https://www.cs.auckland.ac.nz/~pgut001/cryptlib/)